d-ries/linux-essentials/12_managingdrivesandfilesystems/01_course.md

 Command (? for help):
 ```
 Check all configurations again by entering p.
-If everything is as expected we can save by entering w.
-Again if this fails, use the partprobe command to save all changes.
+If everything is as expected we can save it by entering w.
+Again, if this fails, use the partprobe command to save all changes.
 ```bash
 # FDISK
 Command (m for help): p